FREEZONEX/2025_supOS_Global_Hackathon/README.md

 ## 🎯 What’s this about?

-**supOS-CE** is an open-source industrial data platform designed to power the next generation of smart factories.
+**supOS-CE** is an open-source industrial data platform designed to power real-time operations, seamless system integration, and AI-driven decision-making in smart factories.

-This **3-month** hackathon is your playground to:
+Whether you're a **🧑‍💻engineer**, **🧑‍🎨designer** — or just a **🤵curious builder👩🏻‍🔬** —there’s a track for you.
 1. **supOS+** – Build new industrial apps on supOS
 2. **supOS Pro** – Optimize, extend, or reimagine the platform
 3. **Real-World Deployment** – Apply supOS in real or simulated factory environments